New Federal Stimulus and What it Means for You

 How to apply for emergency funds

 If you need a smaller cash infusion right now, up to $10,000 of Economic Injury Disaster Loans (EIDL) can be received as an advance payment within 3 days of applying.
 The advance does not need to be repaid under any circumstance, and may be used to keep employees on payroll, to pay for sick leave, meet increased production costs due to supply chain disruptions, or pay business obligations, including debts, rent and mortgage payments.
 Apply for the SBA Economic Injury Disaster Loan using the SBA Form 5 (or Form 5C if you are a sole proprietor) and EIDL Supporting Information (Form P-019).
-You can upload your application with the SBA here (scroll to bottom of the page and find the “Upload Business Forms” option).

 How to apply for loans covering the cost of retaining employees